Kidnapping in Georgetown, TX

 Attorney Michael J. Price is an experienced Texas criminal defense lawyer known for being a zealous advocate and a skilled litigator.
 He has handled multiple types of violent crimes throughout the courtrooms in Williamson County, TX.
 His office also accepts cases in Bell County, Milam County, Lee County, Burnet County, Travis County, and Bastrop County, in Texas.

-Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now for more information and to set up a free, no obligations, consultation with our office.
+Call Law Office of Michael J. Price, P.C. at (512) 354-1880 now for more information and to set up a free, no obligations, consultation with our office.
 Our evaluations are thorough and confidential so that you will not waste time in deciding whether you would like to move forward with your case.

 Texas Kidnapping Information Center